by Andy Bentley

 The Running Room training programs are a brilliant concept that have helped many Canadians start their running journey.
 Many start with the Learn to Run program and work their way up through the distances, pursuing one goal and then the next.
 One thing that can make all the difference in sticking with your training is having a great instructor: someone who is experienced, knowledgeable and caring.
 Sandy LeBlanc is one of those coaches!

 Sandy has been an instructor for the Half Marathon program at High Park for 10 years now, and she specializes in retention.
 With two clinics per year, that’s 20 sixteen-week clinics.
 Sandy’s full-time job as owner of Fit Journey, a running-oriented yoga and fitness studio, gives her the insight and experience to help her runners get strong and stay injury-free.
-At Fit Journey, the “Yoga for Runners” and “Cross Training for Runners” sessions are in high demand.
-You can find Sandy’s cross training tips on page 24.
+At Fit Journey, the “Yoga for Runners” and “Cross Train Runners” sessions are in high demand.

 Toronto’s High Park Running Room location is blessed with some of the most picturesque and challenging running routes in Canada.
 Many of the routes wind their way through old established neighbourhoods, canyons, creeks, hills and forests.
 Sandy and her co-instructor Paul Miller have developed new routes and refined older ones.
 The list contains great choices like “The White Elephant,” “Mount Olympus,” “Marquis-de-Sade,” “Hurricane Hazel,”